When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Adjustable LED illumination.

-• Intelligent focus function makes viewing specimens easier.
+• Intelligent focus function simplifies viewing.

-• Multiple operating systems and devices.
+• Compatible with multiple operating systems and devices.

 Cons

-• No storage case.
+• Does not include a storage case.

 Our Ratings